GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/05.541-550/03.Tell-It-to-Every-Kindred-and-Nation/docs.md

 -------------|------------|
 Title | Tell It to Every Kindred and Nation |
 Key | A♭ Major |
-Titles | Hail Him the King of glory |
+Titles | Hail Him the King of glory,  |
 First Line | Tell it to every kindred and nation |
 Author | Henry de Fluiter
 Year | 1941